JumesP/JumesP/README.md

 I've just recieved a `First Class Honours` from **The University of Winchester** studying `Computer Science` 🖥️.

-Currently working on projects to display my talents to recruiters and further my practical knowledge
+Currently working on projects to display my talents to recruiters and further my practical knowledge.

 ### Stats
 <a href="https://github.com/anuraghazra/convoychat">